SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 # Regex in JS

-In JavaScript you can construct a regular expression in two ways:
+In "JavaScript", we can construct a regular expression in two ways:

 The first one is called **Regular Expression Literal** and it provides a compilation when the script is loaded.